Booking for 2026

 Light Device FrameDark Device Frame

-Previous job card (top) and job details screen (bottom).
+Previous (top) and updated (bottom) job details screen.

 Job offers compounded the issue, infamously bringing work to a halt.
 Full-screen takeovers forced immediate decisions, broke concentration, and made it impossible to compare opportunities.